 The Library has adopted a policy to support the Library and to preserve the value of the investment portfolio over time.
-Specifically, 4% of the average of the fair value of certain investments for the previous 12 quarters, ending March 31, is appropriated to support the Library.
-For 2016 and 2017, the Board approved an increase in the spending policy to 5% of the average of the fair value of certain investments for the previous 12 quarters, ending March 31; however, for 2016, the actual amount appropriated to support the Library remained at 4%.
+Specifically, 5% of the average of the fair value of certain investments for the previous 12 quarters, ending March 31, is appropriated to support the Library.
+For 2016, the actual amount appropriated to support the Library was 4%.
+The amount appropriated for 2017 was 6%, which includes the 1% that was not spent during 2016.

-NOTE 6 - RELATED PARTY TRANSACTIONS
+NOTE 7 - RELATED PARTY TRANSACTIONS

 The Library is a component fund of the City of Hartford (the City) and it receives an annual appropriation from the City to support general operations and program services.
-The appropriation received for each of the years ended June 30, 2016 and 2015, was \$8,215,000.
+The appropriation received for the years ended June 30, 2017 and 2016, was \$7,860,851 and \$8,215,000, respectively.

-NOTE 7 - COMMITMENTS AND CONTINGENCIES
+NOTE 8 - COMMITMENTS AND CONTINGENCIES

 The Library participated in a number of federal- and state-assisted grant programs.
 The use of grants in programs is subject to future review by the grantors.
 Such reviews may result in liabilities to grantors.
-The Library is not aware of any such liabilities at June 30, 2016 and 2015.
+The Library is not aware of any such liabilities at June 30, 2017 and 2016.

-NOTE 8 - OPERATING LEASES
+NOTE 9 - OPERATING LEASES

-The Library leases space for library branches with various terms through June 30, 2017.
+The Library leases space for library branches with various terms through June 30, 2019.
 In May of 2015, the Library entered into a lease agreement for a vehicle with terms through April 2019.
 The Library also leases office equipment under noncancelable operating leases with terms of more than one year.